Skip to main content

 General Restrictions

-• Deer with visible antlers may be taken during any open deer season.
-Antlerless deer may only be taken during either-sex deer seasons.
+• Antlered deer may be taken during any open antlered deer season.
+Antlerless deer may only be taken during antlerless deer seasons.

-• Visible antlers are defined as bony structures that protrude through the skin.
+• Antlered deer are defined as having visible antlers, defined as bony structures that protrude through the skin.
 Knobs or buttons covered by skin or velvet are not considered visible antlers.

 • It is unlawful to place processed food products as bait in any area of the state with an established season for taking black bears.
 Processed food products are any food substance or flavoring that has been modified by the addition of ingredients or by treatment to modify its chemical composition or form or to enhance its aroma or taste.
 This includes: food products enhanced by sugar, honey, syrups, oils, salts, spices, peanut butter, grease, meat, bones, or blood; candies, pastries, gum, and sugar blocks; and extracts of such products.

-• The placement of commercially available mineral supplements specifically and exclusively marketed for attracting or feeding deer is allowed anywhere in the state, except on game lands and CWD Surveillance Areas (see CWD Surveillance Areas and Special Regulations).
+• The placement of commercially available mineral supplements specifically and exclusively marketed for attracting or feeding deer is allowed anywhere in the state, except on game lands and CWD Surveillance Areas.

 • Possession and use of some types of natural deer excretions (including urine) is not allowed.
-See the section on Baiting and Attractants in General Hunting Regulations for more information.
+See the section on Baiting and Attractants on the Hunting Regulations page.

 Weapons and Dogs